Is your baby breech?

 Isn’t breech birth normal?
 Haven’t breech babies been being born since the beginning?

-As long as the baby is able to complete the rotation and movements for breech birth (called the Cardinal Movements), and there are no malformations of the baby or the mother that might interfere, the birth may be natural and normal.
+As long as the baby is able to complete the rotation and movements for breech birth (commonly called the Breech Cardinal Movements), and there are no malformations of the baby or the mother that might interfere, breech birth may be natural and normal.
 Most of the time, a breech baby can be born vaginally and quite safely.

 Most breech babies, just like head-down babies, tuck their chins and come out in a tube shape.
 When the baby’s head is tucked in like this, making the baby rather tube-shaped, then breech is actually a fine position for birthing a full-term baby naturally.